bensadeh/circumflex/README.md

 ### Main features

-- 🛋 **Everything in one place** — browse submissions, read articles or view the comment section
+- 🛋 **Everything in one place** — read both the comment section and articles in Reader Mode
 - 🌈 **Syntax highlighting** — syntax-aware formatting for comments and headlines
 - ⚡️ **Familiar tools** — content is piped to the pager `less`